Celery seems like a harmless snack, but is it actually safe for guinea pigs?

 Can Overfeeding Hurt My Guinea Pig?

-High amounts of oxalates, calcium, and potassium commonly found in many types of fruits and vegetables can negatively affect your guinea pig.
+High amounts of oxalates, calcium, and potassium commonly found in many fruits and vegetables can negatively affect your guinea pig.
+Always mix different types of raw and fresh produce to keep things balanced.

-Wash it thoroughly, cut it or slice it into small portions and unfreeze them making sure the food reaches room temperature before feeding it to your pet.
+If you must use frozen food, freeze it yourself without adding any spices or seasonings.
+Wash it thoroughly, cut it into small portions, and make sure the food reaches room temperature before serving.

 What your pet needs every day is:

-- fresh and clean water (with water bowls or water bottles being regularly washed and cleaned thoroughly at least once a day)
+- Fresh and clean water (wash bowls or bottles at least once a day)

-- a small portion of guinea pig pellets (that’s made for guinea pigs only, not for other small animals)
+- A small portion of guinea pig pellets (made for guinea pigs only, not other small animals)

-- 1/3 cup full of a mixture of fresh fruits and vegetables (make sure to vary the mixture daily, never feeding your guinea pigs with the same type of fruits or vegetables each day)
+- 1/3 cup of a mixture of fresh fruits and vegetables (vary the mixture daily)

 Final Thoughts